raffaelespazzoli/sqlserver-openshift/readme.md

 /opt/mssql-tools/bin/sqlcmd -S ${ip_address},1433 -U SA -P ${password}
 ```

-## Deploy with certificate presented by the mssql container
+## Deploy with certificate presented by the mssql container - connect with loadbalancer

 You need to use an external load balancer to connect to this container since an openshift route won't work with this configuration.